-11. One example of a reader text would be Donald R. Vance's Hebrew Reader for Ruth; for more advanced study, see Ben Zvi et al., Readings in Biblical Hebrew.
+for more advanced study, see Ehud Ben Zvi et al., Readings in Biblical Hebrew: An Intermediate Textbook.

-12. For a reliable introductory textbook for classical Latin, one can hardly do better than Wheelock's Latin; for the Latin of the early church, see Collins, Primer of Ecclesiastical
+^{13.} For a reliable introductory textbook for classical Latin, one can hardly do better than Wheelock's Latin; for the Latin of the early church, see J. F. Collins, A Primer of Ecclesiastical Latin.